zaidissa/MetaRon/README.md

 1- If the selected --process is  'op', then please refer to the provided scaftig and gene prediction file format

 2- Add NNPP2.2 path to the config.txt file

-3- Metaron must be your current working directory

 ====================================================================================================================